Stanmore Public School

 The P&C organises community events and celebrations to engage the community and develop links between families, and to raise valuable funds to support school resourcing and programs.

 The Stanmore Public School P&C Association meets at 7:00 pm on the third Tuesday of every month.
-All are welcome to attend meetings, membership is by gold coin donation.
+All are welcome to attend meetings, yearly membership fees cost $2.

 Visit P&C website for further information.

-Our school website (stanmore-p.schools.nsw.gov.au) is another useful source of information.
-If you have any queries which are not addressed, please contact the office via email at stanmore-p.school@det.nsw.edu.au, and someone will get back to you.
+If you have any queries which are not addressed, please contact the office via email at stanmore-p.school@det.nsw.edu.au.